 1. Schedule a Meeting with your Accounts Payable Team

-For many Accounts Payable teams, processing pay apps is a manual process that takes hours and hours each week.
-While the process itself may work just fine, ask your team and we imagine they’ll say they spend the majority of their time chasing down missing or expired lien waivers, letting subs know they can’t bill against unapproved change orders or recalculating retention that has been figured wrong.
+For many Accounts Payable teams, processing pay apps is a manual process that takes hours each week.
+Sure, the process might work just fine, but ask your team if they spend their time chasing down missing or expired lien waivers, letting subs know they can’t bill against unapproved change orders, or recalculating retention that has been figured wrong.

 2. Review your Lien Waiver Process